 Do you want to learn how to get your body and mind to relax and easily fall asleep so you can wake up feeling rested?

 Here are 28 sleep gadgets, tools, and hacks to help you get a good night's rest.

 According to “Prevention” magazine, the number one reason why people find themselves having trouble getting to sleep is due to a busy mind that just won't seem to shut down.
 Other reasons include stress, illness, travel, or other interruptions to your normal everyday routine.

 The problem does not end with just falling asleep.
 Most adults at one point or another have trouble staying asleep or getting enough restorative sleep to help them function the next day.

 This video explains a bit more about sleep habits, the effects of caffeine and food additives on sleep, and getting enough exercise during the day to encourage sleep at night.

 The truth is, there are so many different reasons that people can lose sleep that it really is a personal matter.
 Did you know that snoring typically falls between 60 and 90 decibels?
 That is more than a vacuum cleaner!
-Would you be able to sleep through this?

 Perhaps unsurprisingly, sleep is a keystone habit that leads to the development of other healthy habits in your life.
 For example, if you develop the habit of getting quality sleep, you may be more productive during the day or be able to wake up earlier to get some exercise.